Recite me link

 Breastfeeding can help improve the lifelong health and emotional development of your child.
 Exclusive breastfeeding (giving your baby breast milk only) is recommended for around the first six months of your baby’s life.
 After that, giving your baby breast milk alongside other food will help them continue to grow and develop, as well as reducing their risk of illness.

+We aim to provide encouragement, support and up-to-date information to enable you to breastfeed your baby confidently and successfully.
 If you choose to bottle feed your baby we aim to enable you to do so as safely as possible.

 Baby Friendly Initiative (BFI)

-Skin-to-skin contact (Kangaroo Care)
+Skin-to-skin contact (kangaroo care)

 Research shows that skin-to-skin contact in the hours after baby is born with the parent has huge benefits for the baby’s future health and brain development.